mstrlaw/mstrlaw/src/posts/2024-05-08-how-to-cross-the-lake.md

 B﻿ut that's not what the real value of a technical lead, which is what I embody.

 S﻿o I thought about the lake we were looking at and gave this analogy that I find sort of fitting.

+> Companies like mine, they build digital products.
+We're build something the market might be willing to pay for.
+And in that quest, stakeholders in the company will have insights and ideas as to what that is and say what they want the engineers to build and so on.
+>
+> F﻿or example, imagine they might come up and say to an engineer "See this lake?
+We need to have you cross on the other side".
+Consider this the analogy of "we need to build this, whatever this means".
+So this is the problem given to an engineer, or a team of engineers.
+>
+> N﻿ow, how do you get to the other side?
+Well you can swim, or you can walk to it clockwise, or counter clockwise.
+Swimming might get you there quicker than walking, if you are fit enough, but also you might get hypothermia from the freezing temperature.
+What if you had a wetsuit to keep you warm?
+>
+> The combination between how clear the ask is - "get to that side of the lake" - and the knowledge, seniority and ingenuity of the engineering team, the results you get might differ by a lot.
+>
+> I﻿ am in at this intersection where the ask is doable, realistic and formulated well enough so that my team is able to come up with a solution that is sound in terms of time, quality and cost.
+Furthermore, some engineers are less experienced, or might miss some information to generate a good solution.
+I also come in to coach them at reasoning about tradeoffs.
+>
+> A﻿ young engineer might swim to the other side because it's "quicker".
+A more experienced engineer might walk even though it's longer because they know they might die of hypothermia once they get out, their clothes soaked.
+So it's a matter of tradeoffs depending on what is desired and under which circumstances.

+<﻿hr>

+S﻿ince then I've used this analogy one or two times with other non-tech, non-startup folks and they mostly seem to get it.
+Although they always look confused as to why anyone would ask an engineer to get to the other side of a frozen lake.